jbtchampo/Lahman-Baseball-SQL-Python-/README.md

 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)

 ## Use _PANDAS_ to find answers to the questions.
-You heard right!
-We've been through this before..

 First with SQL, now with python/pandas.

 With this, comes some rules.